 Filing a Swiss tax return as an expat

 Swiss citizens, foreigners with a permanent residence permit C, or foreigners married to a Swiss citizen don’t have their taxes deducted from the salary.
 Instead, they must file a tax return each year.

 Some cantons have additional criteria in their tax laws that require an ordinary tax assessment of foreign residents in Switzerland (e.g., owning real estate).
 An annual tax return is also due if you freelance or work for a foreign company.

 In Switzerland, the tax year corresponds to the calendar year.
 Thus the tax year-end is 31 December.
 In most cantons, the deadline for filing a tax return is 31 March; that’s three months after the tax period ends.
 The majority of cantons allow one deadline extension free of charge.
 A further deadline extension might be possible against a fee.

 If the taxpayer fails to file his/her tax return on time, he/she may be subject to default taxation.
 In such a case, the tax authorities will assess the taxpayer on the basis of a reasonable estimate.
 This tax base would usually be substantially higher than the actual tax base and is likely to be more expensive for the taxpayer.
 No appeal is available if you don’t take action within 20 or 30 days (depending on the canton).
 Penalties for non-filing may also apply.

 Filing US taxes from Switzerland

 Despite the fact that every US citizen and Green Card holder must file a tax return with the IRS, many expatriates still don’t.
 Many are unaware of these obligations, thinking that as an expat they do not need to file tax returns in the US.
 You do!
-For more information and help filing your US tax returns from Switzerland, contact Taxes for Expats and see our guide to taxes for American expats.
+For more information and help filing your US tax returns from Switzerland, contact Taxes for Expats and see our guide to filing US taxes from abroad.

 Calculating your Swiss taxable income and wealth